Jatinvisin/Parking_Space_Counter/README.md

 ![WhatsApp Image 2023-06-25 at 1 24 12 PM](https://github.com/Jatinvisin/Parking_Space_Counter/assets/137675762/280305b7-cc71-40e3-b274-72581d3d868b)

 # ParkingSpacePicker.py :

-|| This python file will basically helps in generating a rectangle shaped slots over slots over the parking marks
-|| Then stored using pickle so as it can be access anytime for any correction without losing the previous data
-|| Funtion is set in a manner that
-      on right click : rectangle is generated on left click : on whatever rectangle generated is removed
+The Python script facilitates the generation of rectangular slots over designated parking areas.
+These slots are then stored using the pickle module, allowing convenient access for subsequent corrections while preserving existing data.
+The script is designed in such a way that a right-click action generates a rectangle, while a left-click action removes any previously generated rectangle.